DataCanvasIO/screwjack/docs/quickstart-basic.rst

       0 directories, 4 files

-We should change to the directory of the new module, the following steps will assume we are working at that directory.
+Then you should change to the directory of the new module, the following steps will assume we are working at that directory.

 .. code:: bash